 SEO is a relatively low-cost SEM option, especially compared to PPC.
 When developing an SEO campaign and optimizing your content to best reach your targeted audience — and, therefore, increase website traffic — you can either create the content on your own or contract the work out to professionals specializing in digital marketing.

-There are, of course, some challenges involved in creating an effective SEO marketing campaign.
+There are, of course, some challenges involved in creating an effective SEO marketing campaign — check out this post for Getting Started With SEO Basics!
 For one, it requires constant vigilance.
 Search engines such as Google are constantly updating and alternating their algorithms in order to maintain neutrality, eliminate scams, and so on.
 And there’s no guarantee that your efforts will generate actual, qualified buyers.
 However, if your goal is to increase visibility, then you’re on the right track.

 Pay-per-click marketing is a different animal.
 PPC uses a formula to gauge the price of an online ad, and advertisers then pay a fee each time a user clicks on that ad, regardless of the outcome.
 Companies pay for the click no matter what, whether the user ends up putting in a massive order or immediately exits the site.
 The PPC advertiser can enter a bid on specific keywords — which plays a significant role in determining what the cost per click will be — or they can pay a fixed rate per click, which will depend on the specific network or publisher they’re working with.

 PPC ads are typically the banners you see on the edges of a window when you do a search, and often the first listings you’ll see in search engine results; they’ll be marked as ads or sponsored results.
 Certain websites will also offer PPC opportunities.
+There are also different kinds of PPC ads — generally referred to as display advertising.
+For example, one display ad can be a mix of an image, video, and text.
 What works best for you will depend on your ultimate goals.

-If your goal for now is to simply boost visibility and traffic, then SEM, SEO, and PPC are the way to go.
-If you’re more concerned with getting actual results, though, we can help bridge that gap.
+If your goal for now is to simply boost visibility and traffic, then SEM, SEO, and PPC offer a good foundation.
+If you’re more concerned with getting actual results and understanding the reporting behind it all, though, we can help bridge that gap.
 We know how industrial buyers think, work, and search.
 Contact us today to find out how we can work with your team to create customized paid and organic strategies in order to attract your target customers.

 Did you find this useful?